 At Think Creative Collective we want to continue to help you grow and reach your potential.
 We want to see you succeed and be proud of how far you have come.
 We want you to go after a life and a business that you love.

-And because we just love our readers and want to encourage them (that's you) we have created a printable perfect for keeping your blog on track.
+And because we just love our readers and want to encourage them (that's you!) we have created a printable that is perfect for keeping your blog on track.
 You can use it as your planning tool to title new content.
 Keep it around to check off your engagement across social media platforms.
 And assess the results every week - "hearting" your favorites and seeing the real traffic numbers.
-We would suggest printing one a week and using it to track for the next month.
+We suggest printing one a week and using it to track for the next month.
 See if it helps you stay on task.
 See if there is new growth.
 Use it to see what is and isn’t working.
 Keep it in a binder so you can come back and look at it later.

 What tools or resources have you used to generate new blog traffic?